Shaul Bakhash

 Shaul Bakhash (شائول بخاش) is an Iranian-American historian and emeritus from George Mason University.

-He received his DPhil from the University of Oxford.
+He received his BA and MA from Harvard University and his DPhil from the University of Oxford.
 Before beginning his academic career, Bakhash was a journalist in Iran, where he wrote for the newspaper Kayhan.

 In 2003, Bakhash was a visiting fellow at the think tank Brookings Institution with a focus on "the prospects for internal reform in Iran".